sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/gis_software_ios.md

 *Adding WiFi network to settings*

-Next, the RTK device must use WiFi to connect to the data collector.
-Using a cellular hotspot or cellphone is recommended.
+QField connects to the RTK device over TCP.
+In other words, the RTK device needs to be connected to the same WiFi network as the device running ArcGIS.
+Generally, this is an iPhone or iPad.
 In the above image, the device will attempt to connect to *iPhone* (a cell phone hotspot) when WiFi is needed.

+**Note:** The iOS hotspot defaults to 5.5GHz.
+This must be changed to 2.4GHz.
+Please see [Hotspot Settings](gis_software_ios.md/#hotspot-settings).

 ![TCP Server Enabled on port 9000](<img/QField/SparkFun RTK QField - TCP Server.png>)